laterz-f/labwebsite/_members/renato-ostuni.md

   email: ostuni.renato@hsr.it
   twitter: OstuniLab
   linkedin: renato-ostuni
+  instagram: rostuni
 ---

-Renato Ostuni obtained a PhD in Immunology with Francesca Granucci and Ivan Zanoni at the University of Milano-Bicocca.
-Here, he contributed to the discovery of CD14 as a key regulator of biochemical and cell biological responses of inflammatory cells to the bacterial molecule LPS (Nature 2009, Cell 2011, JCI 2012).\
+I obtained my PhD in 2010 with Francesca Granucci and Ivan Zanoni at the University of Milano-Bicocca, Italy.
+Here, I contributed to establish CD14, a co-receptor for the bacterial component lipopolysaccharide (LPS), as a central organizer of inflammatory responses in innate immune cells (Nature 2009, Cell 2011, JCI 2012).
+I then did a postdoc with Gioacchino Natoli at the European Institute of Oncology (IEO), where I discovered latent enhancers: a class of regulatory elements enabling transcriptional and epigenetic memory in activated macrophages (Cell 2013).\
 \
-He did postdoctoral work at the European Institute of Oncology (IEO) with Gioacchino Natoli, where he discovered latent enhancers, a class of regulatory elements controlling short-term transcriptional and epigenetic immune memory in activated macrophages (Cell 2013).
-Since 2015, he is Group Leader at the San Raffaele Telethon Institute for Gene Therapy (SR-Tiget), where he directs a team of 10 people working on the genomic control of macrophage activation (Nature Immunology, 2017) and on the development of the innate immune system in humans.\
+I established my group at the San Raffaele-Telethon Institute for Gene Therapy (SR-Tiget) in 2015 – at the age of 32.
+I was later appointed as Assistant Professor and, in 2022, I became Associate Professor of Tissue Biology at Vita-Salute San Raffaele University in Milan.\
 \
-As of 2018, Renato Ostuni has published >20 articles in peer-reviewed journals, including papers as first/last author in Cell, Nature and Nature Immunology.
-Overall, his work has been cited > 2,000 times, with an H-index of 18 and IF > 250.\
+I have published has published >35 articles in top scientific journals such as Cell (2x), Nature (2x), Nature Immunology (3x), Immunity (3x), Nature Medicine (2x), Science Translational Medicine (2x), and Nature Communications (3x), among others.
+As of 2022, four of my papers have been cited > 500 times and nine others received > 100 citations.\
 \
-He has received several prizes and awards, including an ERC Starting Grant in 2017.
-He is actively involved in public outreach and research dissemination projects.
-His research activity is supported by the Telethon Foundation, the EU (ERC and ERA-NET), Cariplo Foundation, AIRC and the Italian Ministry of Health.
+My group has received funding from competitive grants national agencies, including the Telethon Foundation, the Italian Association for Cancer Research (AIRC), and the Italian Ministry of Health.
+In 2017,  I was awarded a Starting Grant from the European Research Council (ERC) – the most prestigious scientific recognition for early-career investigators in Europe.
+In 2022, I was nominated Italy’s 40 under 40 by the “Fortune” magazine.
+I currently serve as a panel member for the Scientific and Technical Committee of the Italian Ministry of Health, as well as a reviewer for major European funding agencies and scientific journals.\
 \
-He is Associate Professor of Tissue Biology at Vita-Salute San Raffaele University.
+I love engaging in public outreach and research dissemination projects (European Researchers’ Night, Pint of Science, talks at middle and high schools, cultural and societies).
+I have also been live on National TV channels for the annual fundraising campaign of Telethon Foundation.
+As a prime example, here is my latest performance with the “Base Editors” (formerly The Kapsids), a rock band of friends and fellow scientists from SR-Tiget.\
+\
+When I’m not in the lab, I enjoy being outdoors and doing endurance sports.
+I am a passionate climber, mountaineer, and sky-runner.
+My next challenge?
+Running an ultra-trail race – 100 KM with >5000 m positive elevation – in Tenerife!\